 What is Coke?

-Cocaine, or coke, is a highly addictive stimulant drug, extracted from the South American coca plant that increases your energy and alertness while decreasing your need for sleep and your appetite.
-Coke is a schedule II controlled substance, meaning it has a high likelihood of the user becoming addicted, but it does have some medicinal value and may be prescribed by a doctor in rare circumstances.
+Cocaine, or coke, is a highly addictive stimulant drug extracted from the South American coca plant that increases your energy and alertness while decreasing your need for sleep and appetite.
+Coke is a schedule II controlled substance, meaning it has a high likelihood of the user becoming addicted.
+Still, it does have some medicinal value and may be prescribed by a doctor in rare circumstances.

-You can find coke in a variety of forms, the most common being a white powder.
+You can find coke in various forms, the most common being a white powder.
 Whether someone chooses cocaine in powder, rock, or paste form, this stimulant acts quickly and speeds up the central nervous system.
 The powder is usually snorted, although it can also be rubbed on the gums or dissolved in water and injected.
 The paste and rock form are both smoked.

 How fast it hits depends on the method that it is used.
 Injecting and smoking coke give users a fast, intense high that sets in almost immediately and lasts up to 10 minutes.
 Snorting coke gives a more mellow high that sets in more slowly and lasts up to 30 minutes.

 Cocaine use is much more common than you may think.
 Because it gives people feelings of euphoria and increases their energy, it is a popular party drug.
-It makes the user feel more talkative and makes socialization easier.
-On the other hand, there are several potential dangers that make cocaine worth avoiding.
+In addition, it makes the user feel more talkative and makes socialization easier.
+On the other hand, several potential dangers make cocaine worth avoiding.

 Because it is such a strong stimulant, there are a number of both short and long-term effects cocaine can have on the mind and the body.
-It has many desirable effects, as well as some undesirable effects as well.
+As a result, it has many desirable effects, as well as some undesirable effects as well.

-The significant impact that coke has on the central nervous system is often considered to be the root cause of the intense dependency it creates.
-There are also very strong effects created by the pleasurable effects.
-This creates not only a strong use & reward cycle for users, but the potent withdrawals create an ideal incentive to dissuade quitting.
+The significant impact of coke on the central nervous system is often considered the root cause of the intense dependency it creates.
+The pleasurable feelings also create very strong effects.
+This creates a strong use & reward cycle for users, and the powerful withdrawals create an ideal incentive to dissuade quitting.

 The effects that coke can have on the body are powerful.
-After taking coke, the user will feel an intense rush of euphoria that comes on within minutes or less, depending on how the coke was taken.
-The individual will also subsequently feel more talkative and sociable, alert, and less hungry than they would be otherwise.
+After taking coke, the user will feel an intense rush of euphoria within minutes or less, depending on how the coke was taken.
+The individual will also feel more talkative, sociable, alert, and less hungry than they would be.
 This natural rush of energy and euphoria also naturally opposes any desire or need for sleep.

-Once the effects of use begin to fade, the user will begin to feel the “comedown” or the “crash”.
-This is when the majority of the effects have faded away and the individual is now left with the beginnings of withdrawals.
-The withdrawals can take a few days, or they can take weeks to fully complete, depending on the individual going through recovery.
+Once the effects of use begin to fade, the user will begin to feel the “comedown” or the “crash.”
+This is when most of the effects have faded away, and the individual is now left with the beginnings of withdrawals.
+The withdrawals can take a few days or weeks to fully complete, depending on the individual’s recovery.

-Since the potential withdrawals due to the chemical dependency are often viewed as more of a concern than simply “getting high”, the user often no longer even finds much enjoyment in the drug, they only partake to keep away the withdrawal symptoms.
+Since the potential withdrawals due to the chemical dependency are often viewed as more of a concern than simply “getting high,” the user often no longer even finds much enjoyment in the drug.
+Instead, they only partake to keep away the withdrawal symptoms.

-The dependence that is built in the individual’s brain causes physical damage to the reward centers in the brain, and the pleasure paths that modulate neurotransmitters like dopamine.
+The dependence built in the individual’s brain causes physical damage to the reward centers in the brain and the pleasure paths that modulate neurotransmitters like dopamine.
 This means that once the central nervous system doesn’t have the coke to trigger dopamine release anymore, it struggles to release the quantity of dopamine that is needed to support a normally functioning system.

 Dangers Of Coke Withdrawals